Leah Virsik: to connect, to join

 Leah Virsik is an Oakland-based visual artist who received her MFA from San Francisco State University.
 Her work is primarily driven by materials and includes collage, sculptural fiber, and book arts.
 Her work has been exhibited at the City College of San Francisco Art Gallery in San Francisco, PhotoCentral Gallery in Hayward, and galleryFritz in Santa Fe, New Mexico.
 Virsik gave her work away for free as an Artist-in-Residence at Free Oakland UP in 2017.
 Leah teaches art to middle school and high school students and freelances on many projects.
 This year she is doing COVID-19 contact tracing for San Mateo County, CA.

-To Connect, To Join (detail), 2021
+To connect, to join (detail), 2021

 Img 9671